uclalawcovid19behindbars/custodial_mortality_project/README.md

 | New Hampshire | Deaths in Secure Psychiatric Facilities Included                                                          | Observations removed     |
 | New Jersey    | Deaths in Special Treatment Units Included                                                                | Observations removed

 Note on deaths due to executions: Reported deaths due to execution are not removed from prepared data files and are included in summary statistics for agencies located in the `Output` folder.
-For more information on deaths due to execution in the U.S., please see the Death Penalty Information Center [link to database](https://deathpenaltyinfo.org/executions/execution-database).
+For more information on deaths due to execution in the U.S., please see the Death Penalty Information Center [link to database](https://deathpenaltyinfo.org/executions/execution-database), which is also reproduced in the `Other` sub-folder in the `Data` folder.

 ## Structure and Organization of Data Files